hsokooti/RegNet/README.md

 Run either `RegNet2D_MICCAI.py` or `RegNet3D_MICCAI.py`.
 Please note that current RegNet only works with 3D images and the script `RegNet2D_MICCAI.py` extracts 2D slices from a 3D image.

 ### 2.1 Data
 Images are read and written by [SimpleITK](http://www.simpleitk.org/).
 Check the documentation for the image type.
+Images are already resampled to an isotrophic voxel size of [1, 1, 1] mm.

 This software considers both fixed and moving images are available in the database.
 It reads images with the following addresses:
 ```